laspleendeparis/how-to-fix-society/guides/on-scaling.md

 - Fight each other over resources (destructive option)
 - Delegate managing of souls to higher authority, it's their problem now! (delegation option) - some groups champion the idea of martyrship like the Vikings and the idea of glory like the Spartans
 - Figure out how to reallocate existing resources (like turning 1 excess resource to a resource that is in deficit) (reallocation option)
-- Break into higher dimension and modify the parameters ourselves (anarchy option)
+- Break into higher dimension and modify the parameters ourselves, overthrow the rulers/deities (anarchy option)